 Interestingly alcohol withdrawal is actually one of the most dangerous withdrawals out of any recreational drug and can cause seizures and death in those who have been consistently drinking for a long period of time.
 For more information about Alcohol Withdrawal you can click here

-During the following weeks I had moved out of my flat and quit my job, and was crashing with my good friend M, (who conveniently didnt drink either – just because she didnt like it).
+During the following weeks as I was recovering from Alcoholism and the withdrawal, I had moved out of my flat and quit my job, and was crashing with my good friend M, (who conveniently didnt drink either – just because she didnt like it).
 I started spending time by myself, keeping occupied, doing a lot of exercise, reading a lot and also exploring the city by myself.

 It was actually amazing to walk around places I had been millions of times and actually see them through sober eyes.
 I felt like I was in a new city and felt like a child in a candy shop.

 I started thinking how ridiculous it was that I had done almost NOTHING sober.
 Either I had been drunk, at work, or at home – miserable and recovering.

 At first, I had distanced myself from my friends – not for fear of being tempted but simply because I wanted time to think and be by myself, but after a while I started to hang out with people again and started challenging myself to do all the things I used to do drunk – sober.

 This included: going on a few dates sober, and getting up at an open mic night and doing a song with M – which went TERRIBLE and was very embarrassing, but afterwards I felt great.